TeamBipartite/bipartite-gemm/README.md

 # Prerequisites
 You should have a functional CUDA environment installed with a GPU of compute capability 7.5 or higher.
-Our code is best optimized for the Turing architecture, but has been tested to work on Ampere.
+Our code is has been tested on both the Turing and Ampere architectures.

 OpenBLAS is helpful for checking correctness of output, but not necessary.
 See the 'Build' section for more details.